jkatofsky/melodia/README.md

 - [ ] 'go to homepage' button on room
 - [ ] display # of people currently in room? room chat? naming of rooms/users? authentication?
 - [ ] modal that provides more information about a given song?
+- [ ] drag-and-drop song reordering
+- [ ] fix the autoplay not working bug